Modern Slavery Statement

 Our suppliers

-AMP Clean Energy continues to operate a supplier policy and maintains a preferred supplier list.
+AMP operates a zero-tolerance attitude to modern slavery and trafficking and this includes with all our suppliers.
 We conduct due diligence on our supply chain to assess a range of technical and commercial risk areas.
-Such due diligence includes but is not limited to a detailed prequalification questionnaire; an online search relating to criminal convictions relating to modern slavery; and on-site audits which include a review of working conditions in instances identified as being at higher risk.
+Such due diligence includes but is not limited to a detailed prequalification questionnaire; an online search relating to criminal convictions relating to modern slavery; which include a review of working conditions in instances identified as being at higher risk.

 1. They have taken steps to eradicate modern slavery within their business.